 Although both cities are centers of higher education, there are more prestigious universities in Beijing than in Shanghai.
 Both cities offer national and municipal universities, as well as private institutions to international and local students.
 There is a wide range of subjects you can study, starting from technical disciplines to financial and political issues and social studies.
 Some of the universities, such as Tsinghua in Beijing, gladly welcome exchange students and teach many graduate-level courses in English.

-Beijing is the academic hub for nationals, with distinguised universities such as Peking and BLCU.
+Beijing is the academic hub for nationals, with distinguished universities such as Peking and Beijing Language and Culture University.
 Shanghai, conversely, boasts Fudan and Jiaotong Universities, both very popular among international students.
-The universities in Beijing are set in the northwest corner of the city, about a 40 minute subway ride from downtown, whereas Shanghai's universities are more integrated into the city life.
+The universities in Beijing are set in the northwest corner of the city, about a 40-minute subway ride from downtown, whereas Shanghai's universities are more integrated into the city life.

 Cost of Living

-The most important means of transport in each metropolis is the subway, with more than 2 billion rides per year: Beijing’s quickly-growing subway current operates 15 lines whereas Shanghai has 11.
-With a flat fare of 2 RMB in Beijing and 3 RMB for every ride under 6 km in Shanghai, it is not only convenient, but also very affordable!
+The most important means of transport in each metropolis is the subway, with more than 2 billion rides per year.
+Beijing’s quickly-growing subway current operates 24 lines whereas Shanghai has 18.
+With a flat fare of just 65 cents in Beijing and Shanghai, the metro is not only convenient but also very affordable!
 It should be noted that Beijing is much more sprawling and therefore less convenient to get around.

 Another fast and cheap way to get from point A to point B are the cities’ bus systems.
 Compared to New York, which offers about 300 bus routes, Beijing boasts more than 800 bus lines and Shanghai more than 1000.
-Both bus systems offer flat rates, which means you will never pay more than 1 RMB in Beijing and 2 RMB in Shanghai when you need to get around in the city.
+Both bus systems offer flat rates, which means you will never pay more than around 30 cents in Beijing and Shanghai when you need to get around in the city.

 Things To Do

-While the night life in Beijing is basically limited to Sanlitun, Wudaokou, and Houhai, bars and clubs can be found all over Shanghai - but it comes at a price.
-You can sip on locally made Tsingdao Beer for around 10-15 RMB in Beijing, whereas in Shanghai, the bottle will be a more steep 20-30 RMB.
+While the nightlife in Beijing is basically limited to Sanlitun, Wudaokou, and Houhai, bars and clubs can be found all over Shanghai.
+In terms of price, you can sip on locally made Tsingdao Beer for around $1.50 in both Beijing and Shanghai.
 For those interested in more cultural activities, Beijing is home to the Peking Opera, which is a great performance to observe after a nice feast of Peking Duck.
 If refined meals aren’t your thing, take a walk down the Wangfujing street market in Beijing, full of bizarre and adventurous snacks (scorpions, starfish, and cockroaches, oh my!)
-For those in Shanghai, take advantage of the wonderfully cheap and delicious kabob stalls that pop up on street corners in the evening hours.
+For those in Shanghai, take advantage of the wonderfully cheap and delicious kebab stalls that pop up on street corners in the evening hours.
 Additionally, Shanghai's Bund will always remain the most beautiful skyline in all of China (especially when lit up at night)!

 In the end, each student must decide independently which city they prefer to live in and which city they prefer to visit.
 Generally speaking, Shanghai is more cosmopolitan, trendy, and expensive. whereas Beijing is more traditional, cultural, and further afield.
 In the end. both are pretty sweet options, so you're in luck - no matter where you go, you're bound to have the adventure of a lifetime.

-On the contrary, if huge cities aren't really your thing, consider instead studying abroad in Kunming or Chengdu China; situated further inland, these cities don't compromise convenience but can offer a more immersive experience.
+If the big city isn't really your thing, consider instead studying abroad in Kunming or Chengdu.
+Situated further inland, these cities don't compromise convenience but can offer a more immersive experience.